 Minimum Initial Investment

 Minimum Additional Investment

 FEES & CHARGES

 Up to 0.50% per annum of the NAV of the Fund.

 Trustee Fee / Custodian fee

-Up to 0.02% per annum of NAV, (excluding foreign custodian fees and charges)
+Up to 0.02% per annum of the NAV of the Fund (excluding foreign custodian fees and charges).